 Rental companies seldom load up their vehicles with expensive options.
 Don’t expect sunroofs, high-end audio systems or the most sophisticated active safety equipment.
 You may find some don’t even get what most buyers would consider essentials like floor mats.

 The car you buy today is the one you’ll want to sell tomorrow.
 If you get it at a discount because it was a rental, the next buyer will probably expect the same.
 And don’t think you can hide that fact: it’s best to assume information about previous owners will be available.

 Despite all the maintenance lavished on rentals, there is still a stigma attached to them.
-Tell your neighbor your beautiful new, (to you,) car was a rental and he may suggest you've been foolish.
-Whether you choose to disclose it's prior history and whether you care what your neighbor thinks is of course up to you.
+Tell your neighbor that your beautiful, new to you, car was a rental and he may suggest you’ve been foolish.
+Whether you choose to disclose it’s prior history and whether you care what your neighbor thinks is of course up to you.

 The “Big 3” have gone to great lengths to make it easy, but that doesn’t mean you’re guaranteed a bargain.
 Here’s some advice from AutoCheatSheet.

 How to Buy a Rental Car

 - Browse the dedicated sales websites of the big three rental company websites nearby: (enterprise car sales, hertz car sales, and avis cars ales.)
 Take notes on the used rental vehicle/vehicles you’re interested in buying.
 Keep in mind, the price you see on these sites are normally a one price, take-it-or-leave prices.

 - Compare the prices you see with free used car price quotes from other websites where newer used cars are sold such as Ryde Shopper, Motor Trend and Cars Direct.
 Make sure you’re doing apples-to-apples comparisons as mileage and trim levels can have a big impact on asking price.
 It’s even better if you can check both dealer retail and private seller prices.